wp-plugins/gravity-forms-dps-pxpay/readme.txt

 * [Fork me on GitHub](https://github.com/webaware/gravity-forms-dps-pxpay/)

 == Changelog ==

+= 1.3.1 [2014-05-12] =
+* fixed: admin scripts / stylesheet not loading, feed admin broken
+* fixed: don't attempt to make a payment when the total is 0, so form entry can still be submitted

 = 1.3.0 [2014-05-07] =
 * fixed: hidden products are now correctly handled